-cobas° BKV is a quantitative test that is run on the cobas° 5800/6800/8800 Systems. cobas° BKV enables the detection and quantitation of BKV DNA in EDTA plasma and urine stabilized in cobas° PCR Media of infected patients.
+cobas° BKV is a quantitative test that is run on the cobas° 5800/6800/8800 systems. cobas° BKV enables the detection and quantitation of BKV DNA in EDTA plasma and urine stabilized in cobas° PCR Media of infected patients.
 The BKV DNA level is quantified against a non-BKV DNA quantitation standard (DNA-QS), which is introduced into each specimen during sample processing.
 The DNA-QS also functions to monitor for the entire sample preparation and PCR amplification process.
 In addition, the test utilizes three external controls: a high titer positive, a low titer positive, and a negative control.
+The high positive and low positive external controls are manufactured by dilution from stock material with a titer traceable to BKV 1st WHO International Standard (NIBSC code: 14/212).
+Each Amplification/Detection kit lot is calibrated traceable to 1st BKV WHO International Standard (NIBSC code: 14/212).